The Core Build

 Standard Package:

 If a new floor is needed, we will remove any existing flooring if present, such as the Transit soft floor, and build the floor from bare metal up.
-That consists of 100% coverage of 80 Mil mass loaded vinyl sound deadening material, closed cell foam insulation, and 1/2″ Baltic birch anti skid coin flooring.
+That consists of 100% coverage of 80 Mil mass loaded vinyl sound deadening material, closed cell foam insulation, and 1/2″ Baltic birch Anti Skid Hex Ply flooring.

 If the existing floor is suitable, we’ll reuse it after pulling it insulating underneath as noted above.